There is no more water on the earth today than there was hundreds of millions of years ago. There is no less either. We can't make it or destroy it.

 To meet future funding requirements, private firms in the industry will have to play a key role.
 The pressure of a competitive market, coupled with the introduction of new technology, will help ease the pain of an emerging funding gap.

 Because right now the majority of water utilities are owned by states and municipalities, to help generate more funding, many of these utilities are going public.
-So much so that major investment banks think the number of people served globally by investor-owned water companies is expected to rise 500% over the next 10 years.
+In 1990 51 million people were being served by private water companies.
+By 2002, that number had risen to 300 million.
+In 2011 that number had risen to 909 million...

 With the amount of money that has to come to this sector, water investment opportunities will surely abound.

 And with demand for water constantly rising, you can bet those now publicly-traded companies will be charging a premium for their services.